-Finally, a good structure will be mutually exclusive and collectively exhaustive (MECE).
+Finally, a good structure will be MECE or mutually exclusive and collectively exhaustive.

 This means the framework will break down the market or population being analyzed into segments that include every part of the whole (collectively exhaustive), and each segment of the market or member of the population will show up in one and only one category without overlap (mutually exclusive).

 For example, if you divide the target market for a retail product into segments by age, the segments 10-19, 20-29, 30-39, 40-49, etc. would be MECE.
 The categories 15-25, 20-30, 27-35 would not be MECE because people could be counted twice.
 We cover this topic in depth in other articles.

 In the analysis phase, you’ll ask questions to get the information you need to solve the client’s business problem.
 Your questions will likely lead you to one of the 4 types of analysis that are common in consulting interviews: market sizing, brainstorming, quantitative reasoning (case math), or reading exhibits.

 No matter which of these types of analysis comes up, there’s a 4-step method that ensures you can crack the case.